SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 *FitPage*'s.

 Note that the chi2/Npts value returned is the SUM of the chi2/Npts of each fit.
-To the chi2/Npts value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.
+To see the chi2/Npts value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.

 Simultaneous Fits with Constraints